lyless/web3j/docs/source/filters.rst

 Replay filters
 --------------

-web3j also provides filters for replaying block and transaction history.
+web3j also provides filters for replaying traceTransaction and transaction history.

 To replay a range of blocks from the blockchain::

    Subscription subscription = web3j.replayBlocksObservable(
            <startBlockNumber>, <endBlockNumber>, <fullTxObjects>)
-           .subscribe(block -> {
+           .subscribe(traceTransaction -> {
                ...
    });